 - Village Clerk

 - Human Resources

 - Village Attorney

-- Finance Office
+- Financial Services

 - Building

 - Public Works

-- Planning & Development

-- Recreation & Parks
+- Parks & Recreation

 - Fire Rescue

-- Police Protection

-- Public Water Utility

-- Wastewater Utility
+- Sheriff's Office

-- Village Information and Technology (IT)
+- Village Information and Technology (IT) Services

+- Public Utilities

+- Community & Economic Development

 1.2.1 COOP Organization

 The Village of Indiantown COOP plan provides the framework for Village departments and contract service providers (CSP) to restore MEF for its staff and citizens if an emergency affects its operations.
 The COOP annexes provide a guide for the village to maintain MEFs regardless of the cause of disruption whether it be denied access to facilities, workforce reduction or failure of equipment or critical systems.
 The annexes are a supplement to this document and as with the plan will require updating on an annual basis.